Hôtel Matignon: 19th century

 In 1815, at the start of the Restoration, Louis XVIII traded the Hôtel Matignon for the Élysée Palace, which belonged to Louise Marie Thérèse Bathilde d'Orléans, sister of Philippe-Égalité, and the separated wife of the Duc de Bourbon.
 She promptly installed a community of nuns on the premises, charged with praying for the souls of victims of the French Revolution.
 Her niece inherited the property in 1822 and moved the community to the Rue de Picpus, so that she could rent out the Hôtel.

-By the 1830's the Hotel was owned by Bathilde's niece, Adelaide d'Orleans.
+By the 1830s, the Hotel was owned by Bathilde's niece, Adelaide d'Orleans.
 She rented it to a visiting wealthy American, Colonel Herman Thorn, who lived there with his large family for over a decade, and renovated it extensively.
 He was rumoured to have spent 1,000,000 francs on the upgrade.

 Following the revolution of 1848, it was planned to place the Hôtel Matignon at the disposal of the head of the executive branch of the new Republic.
 But if General Cavaignac chose to reside there until December 1848, the Prince President, Napoleon III, preferred the Élysée Palace.

 A short time later, the Hôtel was sold to the Duke of Galliera, Raffaele de Ferrari, a member of the Genoese nobility and husband of Marie de Brignole Sale, great-niece to the princess of Monaco.
 Together, they possessed one of the great fortunes of the time; it is claimed that they owned half of Genoa.
 Founder of the Crédit Mobilier, Raffaele financed many of the major construction projects of the second half of the 19th century – railroads in Austria, Latin America, Portugal and France (the Paris-Lyon-Marseille line), the digging of the Fréjus tunnel and the Suez Canal, and the Paris buildings designed by Baron Haussmann.